“The best premium estate car you can buy”

 While it’s not quite the largest estate car currently on sale – the Peugeot 308 SW and Skoda Superb Estate both trump it – the Mercedes nevertheless offers around 100 litres more carrying capacity than its direct rivals in the form of the Audi A6 Avant, the BMW 5 Series Touring and the Volvo V90.

-Mercedes’ joker is that from 2017 it will reintroduce its age-old option of two rear-facing child-seats in the boot, turning the E-Class Estate into an occasional seven-seater – for many this could be the perfect antithesis to gargantuan SUVs.
+Mercedes’ joker is that from the end of 2016 it reintroduced its age-old option of two rear-facing child-seats in the boot, turning the E-Class Estate into an occasional seven-seater – for many this could be the perfect antithesis to gargantuan SUVs.

 Spacious and laden with technology

 In normal five-seater mode, the E-Class Estate offers 640 litres of plushly-trimmed boot capacity, but this can be increased to the tune of 30 litres simply by making the 40:20:40 split rear seat backrest 10 degrees more vertical.

 Folding the seats completely over into their virtually flat position is done simply with controls in the boot, liberating up to 1,820 litres of volume in the process.

 While it’s clear Mercedes hasn’t lost any of its cargo-carrying expertise, the latest E-Class also showcases much of the technological advancements the firm has also established its reputation upon.

 They start before you even get in the car – securely link an appropriate smartphone and you can park the E-Class remotely and lock and unlock it simply by holding your device next to the door handle.
 Place the phone on the wireless charging point in the centre console and that’s enough to allow the Mercedes to start.